krinkinmu/krinkinmu.github.io/_posts/2024-01-14-aarch64-virtual-memory.md

 > simpler this way.

 The argument of the `dsb` instruction specifies what type of a barrier behavior we want.
-The argumnet `ishst`, to put it simplistically, requires the `dsb` instruction to wait for all the previous memory writes to complete and their effects to become visible to everyone in the same inner shareable domain (specifically, other CPUs that potentially may access the same memory).
+The argument `ishst`, to put it simplistically, requires the `dsb` instruction to wait for all the previous memory writes to complete and their effects to become visible to everyone in the same inner shareable domain (specifically, other CPUs that potentially may access the same memory).